What is Eye Health?

 Macular degeneration is when the macula, or the part of the eye that gives you sharp and clear vision, experiences problems that cause your vision to get blurry.
 Unlike refractive errors, macular degeneration is a progressive disease that can cause a person to lose their eyesight over time.

-Cataracts are the leading cause of blindness worldwide.
+Cataract is one of the leading causes of blindness worldwide.
 It is a condition that causes the lens of the eyes to get cloudy, and can eventually cause vision loss.
 Cataracts can happen at any age, but they are most common among older people.
 This can usually be treated through surgery.

 Another eye problem is called ambylopia, also known as lazy eye.
 This is most common in children and happens when the brain and the eyes are not working together.
 This causes the brain to favor one eye over the other and can cause vision impairment as a result.